 Dealey Plaza draws history buffs to the somber site of JFK’s assassination, while the massive AT&T Stadium welcomes Cowboys fans with a retractable roof and the world’s largest HD screen.
 Skip downtown tourist traps and head to Deep Ellum where street art covers historic buildings and live music spills from venues nearly every night.
 The gleaming Klyde Warren Park built over a freeway offers food trucks and free activities with the downtown skyline as backdrop.

 Fall visitors catch Dallas at its most comfortable, when brutal summer heat retreats and patio season returns in full force.
-Fly Southwest for budget-friendly options with free checked bags, or choose American for their DFW hub with endless connection options.
+Fly Southwest into Love Field if you want to land closer to downtown, just budget $35 for the first checked bag since the free bag era ended.
+Or choose American for their DFW hub with endless connection options.

 2. Atlanta to Toronto, Ontario, Canada ($158-$260 roundtrip)